Why Performance Neurology

 The Institute for Performance Neurology conducts consulting, research, and public education in Performance Neurology.
 The institute publishes across academic and popular platforms, translating the science of brain performance into forms that are both rigorous and accessible.
 It serves athletes, musicians, and anyone seeking to optimize their brain's performance, applying the framework of clinical neurology to the full spectrum of human capability.

+Josh Turknett is a board-certified neurologist whose work spans clinical neurology, applied neuroscience, research, public education, and musical performance.
 His clinical practice provided the foundation: years of diagnosing and treating disorders of the nervous system, developing the depth of understanding of brain function that underpins the Performance Neurology framework.